What is SDK Mimicking?

 - Look for installs from an SDK version that you haven’t utilized.
 SDK Mimicking bots hide on an attacking app, they will often send clicks and installs from SDK versions other than those used by your apps.

 - Keep an eye out for spikes in installs from specific SDK versions.
 If these install spikes don’t coincide with your release schedule, there is a good likelihood you are being targeted by bots.

 - Speak with your attribution provider and ask for a complimentary fraud exposure report.

 - Avoid measurement solutions that utilize Open Source SDKs.
 Open Source SDKs are inherently a security breach and are much more exposed to reverse engineering and bot attacks.

 - Look for an SDK that has secure communications with their servers.
 At AppsFlyer, we introduced this security measure in 2014 and have since continuously improved it by adding additional security measures.

 - Use a fraud solution that blocks bots.
 Protect360 automatically blocks bots based on our proprietary bot signature database.

-- Most SDK Spoofing bots follow pre-programmed patterns.
-Protect360’s behavioral anomaly detection automatically blocks non-human behavioral patterns, such as those originating from SDK Spoofing.
+- Most SDK Mimicking bots follow pre-programmed patterns.
+Protect360’s behavioral anomaly detection automatically blocks non-human behavioral patterns, such as those originating from SDK Mimicking.